LonePineGames/friday-facts/_posts/2019-11-15-building-a-city.markdown

   description="Why is there so much empty space?"
 %}

-And that gets us to today's frustration: making downtowns in New Cities look realistically dense.
-As the game stands today, there are six issues that cause empty space.
+And that brings us to today's frustration: making city centers in New Cities look realistically dense.
+As the game stands today, there are six issues that cause empty space:

 # Issue #1 - Unfilled Lots

 Sometimes there isn't a zoneable lot where there should be.
-For example, when destroying a road (such as to rebuild an intersection with traffic problems), any lots that road was overlapping are not restored, leaving an empty space where the road was.
+For example, when destroying a road (such as to rebuild an intersection with traffic problems), any lots that the road was overlapping are not restored, leaving an empty space.
 I expect to fix this soon.

-Other times there is a lot but it doesn't get filled due to lack of demand in that zone.
+Other times there is a zoned lot available, but it doesn't get filled due to lack of demand in that zone.
 This is a matter of tuning the density heatmap to match changes in zone demand.

 # Issue #2 - Nothing to Fill the Lot

 These are problems with the "building set" or collection of building designs.
 Every building in the game was designed using the Building Designer.
-Players will be able to create their own designs or even entire building sets.
+Players will be able to create their own designs and even entire building sets.
 The quality and completeness of the building set is actually important for gameplay.
 It's essential that there are multiple designs of every size and density, both high land value and low -- otherwise the game might have no appropriate building to place in a location.
 Every building design in the game has a density tier between 0 and 10.
 For visual density, open space in the building design is empty space in the game.
 Tiers greater than 5 will be redesigned to leave little empty space.

 # Issue #3 - Imbalanced Growth